rwieruch/blog_robinwieruch_content/graphql-apollo-server-tutorial.md

 };
 {{< /highlight >}}

 Now every message has its own dedicated user.
 The last steps were crucial for understanding GraphQL.
-Even though you have default resolver functions or this fine-grained control over the fields by defining your own resolver functions, it is up to you to retrieve the data from a data source (here sample data, but later maybe a database).
-The developer has to make sure that every field can be resolved.
-GraphQL enables you in the end to group those fields into one GraphQL query regardless of the data source.
+Even though you have default resolver functions or this fine-grained control over the fields by defining your own resolver functions, it is up to you to retrieve the data from a data source.
+The developer makes sure every field can be resolved.
+GraphQL lets you group those fields into one GraphQL query, regardless of the data source.

-Let's recap this implementation detail again with another relationship: a user has messages.
-In this case, the relationships goes in the other direction.
+Let's recap this implementation detail again with another relationship that involves user messages.
+In this case, the relationships go in the other direction.

 {{< highlight javascript "hl_lines=5 10" >}}
 let users = {